microsoft/vscode-docs/api/extension-guides/web-extensions.md

 VS Code automatically treats an extension as a web extension if

 * The extension manifest (`package.json`) has `browser` entry point.
-* The package.json does not have any code (no `main` entry point) and is not any of the following contribution points: `localizations`, `debuggers`, `terminal`, `typescriptServerPlugins`.
+* The package.json does not have any code (no `main` entry point) and none of the following contribution points: `localizations`, `debuggers`, `terminal`, `typescriptServerPlugins`.

-Note: The second rule can overruled be by adding `web` to the `extensionKind` property.
-When doings so, you needs to list other valid locations as well (`workbench`, `ui`) and `web` should be added at the end of the list.
+The second rule can overruled be by adding `web` to the `extensionKind` property.
+When doings so, other valid locations need to be listed as well (`workbench`, `ui` or both) and `web` should be added at the end of the list.
 See [here](https://code.visualstudio.com/api/advanced-topics/remote-extensions#incorrect-execution-location) for more information on `extensionKind`.

 We recommend to leave `extensionKind` undefined and rely on the default rules.